GarvitLU/LisaCourse/README.md

 - Generate curricula with AI
 - Preview generated content and images
 - View structured course data

+The web interface is built with modern HTML/CSS/JavaScript and provides an intuitive way to interact with the API.

 ## 📡 API Endpoints